-“Five Rivers MetroParks has a specific long-term role to play in efforts to recover from the tornadoes, which is restoring lost habitat and providing respite for our community,” said Becky Benná, Five Rivers MetroParks’ executive director.
+“Five Rivers MetroParks has a specific long-term role to play in efforts to recover from the tornadoes, which is restoring lost habitat,” said Becky Benná, Five Rivers MetroParks’ executive director.
 “An untold number of trees, shrubs and other plants critical to our region’s wildlife and natural heritage were lost during the storms.
 It’s important we replant in the areas where so many were lost to tornado damage.”

-Five Rivers MetroParks will attempt to reschedule the native tree seedling giveaway and Healing Nature volunteer activities in fall 2020, pending ongoing precautions related to COVID-19.
+This tree seedling giveaway was originally scheduled for April but had to be cancelled in the spring due to precautions related to COVID-19.
 Read more about MetroParks’ response to COVID-19 and learn how to safely use your parks and trails here.

-The second part of the Healing Nature initiative — focusing on encouraging the community to take advantage of the access to nature MetroParks provides — can be found at metroparks.org/natureisopen and on Five Rivers MetroParks’ social media channels (Facebook, Instagram and Twitter).
+Healing Nature was launched in January 2020 as a two-part initiative.
+In addition to the reforestation effort, Healing Nature also focused on encouraging the community to take advantage of the access to nature MetroParks provides.
+That content can now be found at metroparks.org/natureisopen and on Five Rivers MetroParks’ social media channels (Facebook, Instagram, Twitter and YouTube).

-The Five Rivers MetroParks Foundation is still accepting donations to support Healing Nature.
-Funds will be used to purchase or grow native trees and shrubs that will be planted in tornado-damaged areas.
-You can make a donation online or contact Beth Redden, chief of philanthropy, at 937-275-PARK or email@example.com.
+Donations can be made to the Five Rivers MetroParks Foundation to support Healing Nature.
+Funds will be used to help restore lost habitats in tornado-damaged areas, including Wegerzyn Gardens MetroPark.
+To make a donation, visit www.metroparks.org/about/foundations/or contact Beth Redden, chief of philanthropy, at 937-275-PARK or email@example.com.

 “Trees not only provide habitat for wildlife and places of respite for humans,” Benná said.
 “Trees improve air quality, mitigate stormwater, provide shade and enhance aesthetic beauty, and increase property values.
 It’s important we heal the nature that heals our community.”